 Welcome to Fred Korthagen's website

-He received awards for his publications from the American Educational Research Association (AERA) and the Association of Teacher Educators (ATE).
+Fred Korthagen has received several awards for his publications from the American Educational Research Association (AERA) and the Association of Teacher Educators (ATE).
 In 2015, he became Fellow of AERA, "to honor excellence in research".
 In 2019, he received the Outstanding Paper Award from the journal Teachers and Teaching: Theory and Practice.

 Fred Korthagen's international work is focused on two main areas - click on the area of your interest: